wallberg/blog/_drafts/review-evolution-20.md

 Many atheists (and educators?) have a strong bias towards justifying their beliefs and therefore firmly hold to the obsolete theory of evolution which hold that all change occurs by undirected "random" changes in the genetic code.

-## Further Study
+### Further Study

-### Presentation of Evolutionary Theory
+How well does information theory, a formal system, really model the messy world of organic life?

+To what extent is randomness still dogma in science and education?

+DNA = Information Theory = Designer required

+Is Evolution 2.0 a "brand new paradigm for biology" ?

 Does the author get ratio correct: goal driven (code) v random Learn more about Adaptive Variation

 Is "Neo-Darwinism the prevailing paradigm in science today"?

-Is Evolution 2.0 a "brand new paradigm for biology" ?

 Does "science prove design in DNA"?

-### Information Theory and Evolution

-### Origins of life

-> Before life can reproduce and before evolution has any chance of occurring, there must first be a code.
-Currently we have no evidence to suggest that the genetic code, or any code, can come into existence without intelligence. {% cite marshallEvolutionBreakingDeadlock2015 -l xxvi %}

-author fails here by a "God of the Gaps"
+What is the latest scientific research available on the origins of life?

 ## References